 For every success story, there's a failure that never makes the case studies.
 Industry surveys suggest the failure rate is substantial, though no one agrees on the exact numbers.
 A 2025 Mercer study found that most organizations "lack comprehensive AI strategy and roadmaps," leading to implementations that cost money without changing outcomes.
 Deloitte's State of AI in Enterprise report notes that organizations typically underestimate AI implementation costs by 40-60%.

-What went wrong?
-"We fed the AI data on our successful hires without understanding what made those hires successful.
-Turns out, the common pattern it found wasn't skills or experience—it was that most of our good hires had gone to the same five universities.
-So the AI started sourcing almost exclusively from those schools.
-We were basically automating our existing biases."
+The failure patterns are consistent.
+Forrester's 2025 AI Implementation Review documented common scenarios: organizations spending $300,000-500,000 on AI sourcing tools that generate technically qualified candidates who are "completely wrong for company culture."
+The root cause: feeding AI data on successful hires without understanding what made those hires successful.
+In one documented case, the common pattern the AI found wasn't skills or experience—it was that most successful hires had attended the same five universities.
+The AI started sourcing almost exclusively from those schools.
+The organization was automating its existing biases.

 The ROI Question